 - 1. JUDICIAL RESEARCH CENTRE: Judges of the Ontario Court of Justice have access to the Ontario Court of Justice Research Centre located at Old City Hall in Toronto.
-The Research Centre, a law library and computer research facility, is staffed by two research counsel together with support staff and is accessible in person, by telephone, E- mail or fax.
+The Research Centre, a law library and computer research facility, is staffed by three research counsel together with support staff and is accessible in person, by telephone, E- mail or fax.
 The Research Centre responds to specific requests from judges for research and, in addition, provides updates with respect to legislation and relevant case law through its regular publication 'Items of Interest'. - 2.
-RECENT DEVELOPMENTS: The Honourable Mr. Justice Ian MacDonnell also provides all interested judges of the Ontario Court of Justice with his summary and comments on current criminal law decisions of the Ontario Court of Appeal and of the Supreme Court of Canada in a publication entitled 'Recent Developments'. - 3.
+RECENT DEVELOPMENTS: The Honourable Mr. Justice Ian MacDonnell also provides to judges of the Ontario Court of Justice his summary and comments on current criminal law decisions of the Ontario Court of Appeal and of the Supreme Court of Canada in a publication entitled 'Recent Developments' - 3.
 SELF-FUNDED LEAVE: In order to provide access to educational opportunities that fall outside the parameters of regular judicial education programs, the Ontario Court of Justice has developed a self-funded leave policy that allows judges to defer income over a period of years in order to take a period of self-funded leave of up to twelve months.
+Prior approval is required for such leave and a peer review committee reviews the applications in selecting those judges who will be authorized to take such leave. - REGIONAL MEETINGS: The current seven regions of the Court have annual regional meetings.
+While these meetings principally provide an opportunity to deal with regional